Openigloo home

 What to check before for 3-bedroom good cause apartments in Washington Heights, Manhattan

-• For 3-bedroom budget planning, compare the asking rent with the total monthly cost, including fees, utilities, and any deposit.
+• Compare the asking rent with the full monthly cost, including broker fee, deposit, utilities, and any building fees.

-• Most common bedroom types in Washington Heights are 1-bedrooms and 2-bedrooms, so 3-bedroom options may be more limited.
+• Washington Heights has more 1-bedroom and 2-bedroom apartments overall, so 3-bedroom options may be more limited.

 More filters for apartments for rent in Washington Heights, Manhattan